Jamaican Escovitch Fish

 4. 4Fry the snapper for about 4–6 minutes per side, or until the outside is golden brown and crispy.

-Step 3: Make the Escovitch Sauce
+Step 3: How to Make the Escovitch Sauce

 1. 1In a clean skillet, heat 2 tablespoons of oil over medium-high heat.